Lovell in Wyandot County, Ohio — The American Midwest (Great Lakes)

 Location.
 Marker is missing.
 It was located near 40° 53.454′ N, 83° 19.867′ W. Marker was in Lovell, Ohio, in Wyandot County.
 Marker was at the intersection of Ohio Route 199 and County Route 42, on the left when traveling north on State Route 199.
-Touch for map.
-Nothing remains of this marker, but according to my vehicle's odometer this marker site is about 2 miles south of the site of the Ohio Touch for directions.
+Nothing remains of this Touch for map.
+Marker was at or near this postal address: 7002 State Route 199, Upper Sandusky OH 43351, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Crawford Memorial Park (approx. 2.1 miles away); Burning of Crawford (approx. 2.1 miles away); Colonel Crawford (approx. 2.2 miles away); Battle Island (approx. 3.9 miles away); Tarhe (approx. 4.6 miles away); Wyandot Mission Church (approx. 4.7 miles away); John Stewart (approx. 4.7 miles away); Wyandott Indian Mission (approx. 4.7 miles away).
+Crawford Memorial Park (approx. 2.1 miles away); Burning of Crawford (approx. 2.1 miles away); Colonel Crawford (approx. 2.2 miles away); Battle Island (approx. 3.9 miles away); Tarhe (approx. 4.6 miles away); Parker Bridge (approx. 4.6 miles away); Wyandot Mission Church (approx. 4.7 miles away); John Stewart (approx. 4.7 miles away).